glpi-project/glpi/README.md

 There is a GLPI version typical lifecycle:
  * A new major version (9.3) is released.
  * Minor versions (9.3.x), fixing bugs or issues, are published after several weeks.
-   Please consider updating to the latest realeased minor version if you encounter some bugs or performance issues.
+   Please consider updating to the latest released minor version if you encounter some bugs or performance issues.
- * Several months after major version realesed, a new major version (9.4) is released Previous major versions become unsupported, please update to the new major version.
+ * Several months after major version released, a new major version (9.4) is released.
+   Previous major versions become unsupported, please update to the new major version.
    Obviously, we provide support for the migration tools too!